How to Deal with Last-Minute Appointment Cancellations

 With appointment packages, customers will pay in advance for a specific number of meetings.

-Once a customer opts for an appointment package, he’ll probably not make any last-minute cancellations for a while.
-That’s because, once he’s made a bulk payment in advance, he’ll be encouraged to make the most out of services.
+Once a customer opts for an appointment package, they’ll probably not make any last-minute cancellations for a while.
+That’s because, once they have made a bulk payment in advance, they’ll be encouraged to make the most out of services.

-Thus, he’ll likely try not to avoid any of your appointments.
+Thus, they’ll likely try not to avoid any of your appointments.

 But, make sure to offer discounts, like 10% off for a package of five appointments, for example.
 This makes the offer more attractive, and you’ll get more customers on board.

-All in all, last-minute appointments and no-shows will happen from time to time.
+All in all, last-minute cancellations and no-shows will happen from time to time.

 But you can still prevent the majority of them.

 Creating cancellation policies, requiring deposits, and offering bundles will likely help motivate customers to stick to their appointments.